+Remember, the preceding info is for sequential reports.
+For cumulative reports, the prior column must never change.
 If the item you are entering in ANY fields having Prior Amount and Current Amount did not exist on the Domesday report from the previous year, the Prior Amount will be \$0 and it will remain \$0 through the year.
 Enter the Receivable (or whatever) in the Current Amount.
-When you create a new quarterly report, the dollars in the Current Amount field will clear out.
+When you create a new quarterly report, the dollars in the Current Amount field may clear out.
 If the item is still outstanding, you will need to check the report from the previous quarter to get the figure and put it back into the current report manually.
 This is easy to overlook and one of the first places you should check if your report does not balance.
 The line will have the From and Reason fields filled out and no dollars.